 What caused the plane crash?
-Not DEI!
+Union busting, not DEI!

 No one should be surprised any time Trump exposes himself as the vile, disgusting, ultraright-wing bigot that he is.